IZKF-Genomics/GPM/README.md

-# izkf-pm
+# nextgen
-IZKF Project Manager
+This command line tool is designed to simplifiy and automatize the bioinformatic workflow in IZKF Genomic Core Facility.